-Now, for the first time, Amy will combine her studies as a scholar of comparative religion with her work as a birth and death doula.
+In this course, Amy Wright Glenn combines her studies as a scholar of comparative religion with her work as a birth and death doula.
 Understanding World Religions for Birth and Death Doulas is open to all interested in the study of our world’s great wisdom traditions but it is particularly crafted with great love for, and dedication to, the transformative role birth and death doulas play in our society.

 Understanding World Religions for Birth and Death Doulas

-Four hours of webinar time will be devoted to each of the five of the world’s wisdom traditions covered in this course.
-Together we will examine the following:
+Four hours of webinar time are devoted to each of the five of the world’s wisdom traditions covered in this course.
+Participants examine the following:

 *Teachings and beliefs about the origin of the world, creation myths, and rituals around birth.